Ray Stevens: 21st century

-In February 2002 after the September 11 attacks, Stevens released Osama—Yo' Mama: The Album after the title track, which was released as a single in late 2001, peaked at number 48 on the Hot Country Songs chart in 2001.
+In February 2002, after the September 11 attacks, Stevens released Osama—Yo' Mama: The Album after the title track, which was released as a single in late 2001, peaked at number 48 on the Hot Country Songs chart in 2001.
 The album reached number 29 on the Top Country Albums chart.
 In April 2010, he released We the People, a CD/DVD of political songs.
 It was in the top five on the Billboard Comedy Album chart.

-RAY-ality TV ended its digital TV run in January 2014.
-In March, a webisode series, also titled Rayality TV was launched.
+RAY-ality TV ran on digital TV from March 2013 to January 2014.
+In March 2014, a webisode series, also titled Rayality TV was launched.
 Later in 2014, Stevens co-starred in the movie Campin' Buddies.
-He published an autobiographical memoir Ray Stevens' Nashville in 2014.
+He published an autobiographical memoir, Ray Stevens' Nashville, in 2014.

-In 2015, Stevens began producing and hosting Ray Stevens Nashville, a 30-minute weekly music variety show on cable TV.
-The show was rebranded as Ray Stevens CabaRay Nashville and is filmed on stage at his own CabaRay Showroom, which opened to the public in early 2018.
-The album Here We Go Again came out on March 24, 2015.
+In 2015, the album Here We Go Again came out on March 24.
 It includes the Taylor Swift spoof single "Taylor Swift is Stalking Me" and "Come to the USA".
+Also in 2015, Stevens began producing and hosting Ray Stevens Nashville, a 30-minute weekly music variety show on cable TV.
+The show was rebranded as Ray Stevens CabaRay Nashville.
+In early 2018, his own CabaRay Showroom opened to the public, where the tv show is filmed on stage.

 Personal life

-Stevens and Penny Jackson Ragsdale were married for over 60 years, until her death on December 31, 2021, after a lengthy battle with cancer.
-Two days prior, he had canceled his New Year's Eve concert at CabaRay, due to Penny's rapidly declining health.
+Stevens and Penny Jackson Ragsdale were married for over 60 years.
 They had two daughters, Suzi and Timi, and four grandchildren.

+Penny died December 31, 2021, after a lengthy battle with cancer.
+Two days prior, Stevens had canceled his New Year's Eve concert at CabaRay due to his wife's rapidly declining health.

 Stevens was hospitalized after complaining of chest pains on July 4, 2025.
 He was eventually determined to have suffered a "mild" heart attack, and he was placed in intensive care.
-He successfully underwent heart surgery on July 7 and left intensive care on July 9.
+Stevens successfully underwent heart surgery on July 7 and left intensive care two days later.
+On April 5, 2026, he was hospitalized after falling and breaking his neck, and was classified to be in relatively good condition and recovery was expected with use of a neck brace.